ArduPilot/ardupilot_wiki/common/source/docs/common-accelerometer-calibration.rst

 .. note::

-   Accelerometer calibration is mandatory in Ardupilot.
+   Accelerometer calibration is mandatory in ArduPilot.

 Calibration steps
 =================